xirver/xirver.github.io/_posts/2025-09-04-anotherMachine.md

 `sudo nano /etc/hosts`

-ADD this line to resolve the IP:
+Lets add this line to resolve the IP:

 `10.10.11.68   planning.htb`